 Adobe XD CC

-After an extensive beta testing period and constant communication with the testing community, Adobe have finally released version 1.0 of Adobe XD CC that works on both macOS and Windows 10 machines.
-With XD CC, Adobe are bringing to market the quickest user-experience design software available.
+After an extensive beta testing period and constant communication with the testing community, Adobe has finally released version 1.0 of Adobe XD CC that works on both macOS and Windows 10 machines.
+With XD CC, Adobe is bringing to market the quickest user-experience design software available.
 The speed allows designers to include users themselves into the design process and then quickly integrate the insights they provide into the working design.